quanyang/percy-docs/docs/learn/env-vars.md

   *  If the Percy build is associated to a GitHub Pull Request, setting this value have no effect and the target branch will be automatically determined from the GitHub PR.
 * `PERCY_COMMIT`: The commit SHA to associate to the build.
 * `PERCY_PULL_REQUEST`: The pull request number to associate to the build, if any.
+* `PERCY_PARALLEL_TOTAL`: When running in CI, the total number of parallel builds to expect.

 ## Setting environment variables